 - Spray once or twice a week to maintain the necessary humidity levels.

 - You should notice some “fingers” growing after a month, with complete fruiting bodies forming after three to four months.

 - Harvest them using with a paring knife (cutting them off their fruiting blocks).

 Note: the mushrooms grow best in hot and humid but shaded environments away from direct sunlight or wind.

 Just like their Chinese name suggests, these mushrooms are famous for their health-boosting and longevity properties.
 Although there are not many scientific studies proving their health benefits, existing research has shown that the mushrooms contain various antioxidant substances like polysacharides, polyphenols and triteptenes which fight inflammation and free radical damage, slowing down aging and age-related disorders.
 Reishi mushroom extracts may boost the immune system’s power to fight off bacterial and viral infections such as allergies, flu virus, candida and slow down the growth of cancerous cells.
 Additionally, Reishi mushroom compounds have liver-protecting properties and may be used to treat Hepatitis and other liver disorders.
 A more detailed breakdown of Reishi’s medicinal properties is given below.

 Reishi mushrooms have gained ground as tumor busters.
 When eaten, the mushroom compounds attach themselves to cancerous cells in the system and force them to die off.
-While this is not an officially accepted cancer treatment option, it is often suggested as an alternative and additional treatment option, along with conventional treatment, e.g medication.
+Reishi is not an officially accepted cancer treatment, however, it is often suggested as an alternative and additional treatment option, along with conventional treatment, such as medication.
 Furthermore, some studies suggest that these mushrooms can prevent or reduce the odds of developing cancer if taken on a regular basis.